Flaxy Martin: Plot

 She goes to Colby for help, who comes up with a plan to clear her by confessing to be the murderer himself.
-With absolutely no evidence connecting him to the crime he is confident of his own acquittal.
+With absolutely no evidence connecting him to the crime, he is confident of his acquittal.
 All goes well during the trial until an obvious perjurer takes the stand, again arranged by Hap, clearly with the acquiescence at the least of Flaxy.
 Colby is convicted on his testimony and sentenced to hard time.

 Before he is transferred to prison, he is visited by Sam Malko (Tom D'Andrea), a former client who feels he owes Colby a good turn.
-Sam tells him that Cesar has been getting drunk and bragging how Colby was convicted instead of him.
-Colby’s suspicions towards Flaxy begin to grow.
+Sam tells him that Caesar has been getting drunk and bragging about how Colby was convicted instead of him.
+Colby’s suspicions towards Flaxy begin to mount.

 En route to the 20 years awaiting him, Colby slugs his guard and jumps off a train in the countryside.
 Injured, he passes out in front of motorist Nora Carson (Malone), who takes him home and nurses him.
 She proves inexplicably attracted to him, in spite of his self centeredness and repeated lack of gratitude.
 A statewide manhunt seeks his every trace, which he and Nora elude.

-He returns to the city and seeks Sam‘s help, leaving Nora behind as he arranges a rendezvous with Cesar.
-When he gets there he finds Cesar dead, and once again ends up at gunpoint with Caesar’s hood Roper.
+He returns to the city and seeks Sam‘s help, leaving Nora behind as he arranges a rendezvous with Caesar.
+When he gets there he finds Caesar dead, and once again ends up at gunpoint with Caesar’s hood Roper.
 The two have a violent showdown on a rooftop, with Colby forcing his pursuer over the edge to his death.

 He then heads for Flaxy’s apartment for a confrontation.
 When Hap arrives she pulls a gun on both men, seeking to disappear with $40,000 of Hap’s money and leave the pair of rivals hanging.
 Colby tells her she can’t shoot both men at once, and whomever she doesn’t will get her.
 Colby flicks off the lights and she shoots wildly at both, killing Hap.
 Colby calls the police, who come and arrest her.

-Arriving back at Sam’s with the stolen $40,000 he insists he’s going to go on the lam alone.
-Nora wants to go with him.
-Sam councils reason.
-Colby gives into it, and calls the police to turn himself in.
+Arriving back at Sam’s with the stolen $40,000 he insists he’s going to go on the lam with Nora.
+She refuses, saying she doesn’t want to live always looking over her shoulder, which is not a good enough life for him either.
+She leaves to take a bus back home instead.
+Sam counsels reason and tells Colby he is making a big mistake.
+Colby relents and calls in a tip to the police to pick Nora up at the depot if they want to capture Colby.
+He is there at the station, ready to turn himself in, when she arrives.